-- (I) Suppose that a is totally ω -c.e..
-Then a bounds no weak critical triple. - (II) Suppose that ${\bf a}$ is not totally $\omega\text{-c.e.}.$ Then ${\bf a}$ bounds a weak critical triple. ' - (III) Hence, being totally ω -c.e. is naturally definable in the c.e. degrees.
+- (I) Suppose that a is totally ω -c.a..
+Then a bounds no weak critical triple. - (II) Suppose that ${\bf a}$ is not totally ω -c.a..
+Then ${\bf a}$ bounds a weak critical triple. - (III) Hence, being totally ω -c.a. is naturally definable in the c.e. degrees.

-- The proof of (i) involves simulating the Downey-Weinstein construction enough and guessing nonuniformly at the ω -c.e. witness. - The other direction is a tree argument simutaling the "one gate" scenario, as outlined.
+- The proof of (i) involves simulating the Downey-Weinstein construction enough and guessing nonuniformly at the ω -c.a. witness. - The other direction is a tree argument simutaling the "one gate" scenario, as outlined.